AdeyaOduor/HMS_Django/README.md

 django-admin startapp hospital

 **Make database migrations** # create the database so we can start using it
-# activate the virtual environment, go to the folder where the manage.py file is, and run the commands below:
+#activate the virtual environment, go to the folder where the manage.py file is, and run the commands below:
 python manage.py makemigrations
+python manage.py sqlmigrate hospital 0001
 python manage.py migrate

 **Create HMS project**